 Under the consulting agreement, Camden Capital LLC accrued a consulting fee for the period June 6, 2022 through August 31, 2022 of \$10,000 per month and effective September 1, 2022, began to accrue a consulting fee of \$20,000 per month, payable in cash at the rate of \$5,000 per month (a minimum of \$1,125 per week), with the remainder accrued.
 All accrued consulting fees are payable as of the earliest of a sale or liquidation of the Company, the Company's bankruptcy or three days after Post-registration Approval.
-The consulting agreement provides for the following equity awards to Camden Capital LLC: (i) an option, awarded as of January 10, 2023, to acquire 200,000 shares of our Common Stock, vesting quarterly over 10 quarters and beginning October 1, 2022, with the option having an exercise price equal to the fair market value of our Common Stock on the date of grant and expiring on the 10th anniversary of the date of grant; (ii) an option, awarded as of January 10, 2023, to acquire 25,000 shares of our Common Stock on the date of grant and expiring on the 10th anniversary of the date of grant; and (iii) a restricted stock unit ("RSU"), awarded as of January 10, 2023, of 150,000 shares of our Common Stock, vesting 100% on the day after the first trading window that opens after Post-registration Approval.
+The consulting agreement provides for the following equity awards to Camden Capital LLC: (i) an option, awarded as of January 10, 2023, to acquire 200,000 shares of our Common Stock, vesting quarterly over 10 quarters and beginning October 1, 2022, with the option having an exercise price equal to the fair market value of our Common Stock on the date of grant and expiring on the 10th anniversary of the date of grant; and (iii) a restricted stock unit ("RSU"), awarded as of January 10, 2023, of 150,000 shares of our Common Stock, vesting 100% on the day after the first trading window that opens after Post-registration Approval.